 Scientists at UCLA’s College of Dentistry recently tested a new type of mouthwash.
 The key to its cavity-fighting power is a specifically targeted anti-microbial peptide, or STAMP.
 This STAMP finds and kills S. mutans while leaving other oral flora intact.
 Volunteers who rinsed just once were protected for almost four days!
 Large-scale clinical trials are set to begin next March.
 This study marked the first-ever use of STAMPs, and may be the first of a new generation of “smart” antibiotics.

 The team at Oragenics took a different approach to tackling cavities.
-They have created a genetically engineered strain of S. mutans that does not produce lactic acid.
+They have created that does not produce lactic acid.
 It kills the normal strain of S. mutans and soon takes over.
 Eventually, Oragenics hopes to market a five-minute swab to inoculate patients with the new strain, called SMaRT, which would be used during dental appointments.
 Look for results from their clinical trial by the end of this year.

 Building Better Bones